Proton

 Proton Pass is a free alternative to Dashlane with no password limits

-Dashlane Password Manager announced(new window) it will impose a 25-password limit on free plans starting November 7, 2023.
-This essentially makes the product useless, as according to Dashlane’s own research(new window) the average American has about 300 online accounts.
-Those who don’t upgrade will not be able to generate or store new logins in Dashlane.
+Last year, Dashlane Password Manage announced(new window) it would impose a 25-password limit on free plans.
+This essentially made the product useless, as according to Dashlane’s own research(new window), the average American has about 300 online accounts.
+Dashlane is now restricting its free plan even further.

 Switch to a free, unlimited Dashlane alternative

-Proton Pass is a free alternative to Dashlane that lets you store unlimited passwords, use unlimited devices, store end-to-end encrypted data, autofill items, and create up to 10 hide-my-email aliases.
-Pass will also offer password sharing with multiple people and multiple vaults on the free plan.
+Proton Pass is a free alternative to Dashlane that lets you store unlimited passwords, use unlimited devices, store end-to-end encrypted data, autofill items, and create up to 10 hide-my-email aliases(new window).
+Pass also offers password sharing with multiple people and multiple vaults on the free plan.
 These features make the Proton Pass Free plan the most generous free plan of any password manager.

-There are no arbitrary limits on essential privacy tools because Proton believes online privacy and security should be accessible to all, not just to those who can pay.
+We believe privacy is a fundamental human right, so we don’t place arbitrary limits on our privacy tools.
+Online privacy and security should be accessible to all, not just those who can pay.

 Special offer on Proton Pass Plus plans

-To get extra features and support our social mission, our Proton Pass Plus plan offers additional benefits like unlimited hide-my-email aliases, integrated two-factor authentication, multiple vaults, and more.
+To get extra features and support our social mission, consider purchasing our Proton Pass Plus plan.
+This offers additional benefits, such as:

 If you decide you don’t like it, you can switch back to our Proton Pass Free plan without losing any of your passwords or logins.